2014 PROP K STRATEGIC PLAN AND 5-YEAR PRIORITIZATION PROGRAMS APPROVED

 The Prop K Strategic Plan, adopted by the Transportation Authority Board, guides the day-to-day implementation of the Prop K program.
 It provides a timeline for collection of Prop K revenues, matches this with the schedule for when project sponsors need those revenues to deliver projects, sets policy for the administration of the program to ensure prudent stewardship of the funds, and provides a solid financial basis to justify the issuance of future debt to advance delivery of the Expenditure Plan projects so the public can enjoy the benefits sooner.

 Concurrent with development of the Strategic Plan, the Transportation Authority developed and adopted 5-Year Prioritization Programs for each of the 21 programmatic categories.
-The 5-Year Prioritization Programs include a transparent prioritization methodology to identify projects that should receive Prop K funds, a five-year list of projects to be funded from the programmatic category including scope, schedule, cost, and funding information for Prop K and other revenues, and performance measures.
+The 5-Year Prioritization Programs each include a transparent prioritization methodology to identify projects that should receive Prop K funds, a five-year list of projects to be funded from the programmatic category including scope, schedule, cost, and funding information for Prop K and other revenues, and performance measures.
 The Strategic Plan and the 5-Year Prioritization Programs were updated in 2009 and 2014 to incorporate revised revenue projections and new 5-year project lists.

 Click on the links below to find more information: